 An extract from a letter sent to the Prince of Orange inviting him to become King of England, 30 June 1688, (Catalogue ref: SP 8/1/224)

 This letter was signed by seven English noblemen known as the ‘Immortal Seven’ who invited William of Orange to be King of England to depose King James II (1685-88).
 In the letter, ‘35’ was a secret code for Edward Russell, Admiral of the Fleet and leading politician.
 James II was unpopular because of his support of the Catholic religion.
 William of Orange was married to Mary, eldest daughter of James II by his first marriage to Anne Hyde.
 Mary had been brought up as a Protestant.
-When James married again, and his wife Mary of Modena gave birth to a son, James Francis Edward Stuart, the ‘Young Pretender’, fears grew for the creation of a Catholic monarchy.
+When James married again, and his wife Mary of Modena gave birth to a son, James Francis Edward Stuart, or the ‘Old Pretender’, fears grew for the creation of a Catholic monarchy.
 William of Orange arrived in England in November 1688 and faced little opposition, the event became known as the Glorious Revolution.

 June the 30th 1688